amcginlay/nodejs-debug-in-docker/README.md

 - Docker Engine and associated tools (e.g. docker and docker-compose) are present.
 - VSCode is the development IDE in use.
 - [Microsoft's Docker Extension](https://github.com/microsoft/vscode-docker) for VSCode is installed
+- Ports 5000 and 9229 on the local machine and not currently in use

 Steps to demo debugging in docker-based NodeJS installation.
 - Clone this repo